mila-iqia/mila-docs/docs/Userguide_multigpu.rst

 - **On the cloud clusters:** virtual machines can be preempted as a limitation of less expensive virtual machines (spot/low priority)

-On the local cluster, the default preemption mechanism is to killed and re-queue the job automatically without any notice.
+On the local cluster, the default preemption mechanism is to kill and re-queue the job automatically without any notice.
 To allow a different preemption mechanism, every partition have been duplicated (i.e. have the same characteristics as their counterparts) allowing a **120sec** grace period before